-In order to select the best function generator for any application, it is necessary to understand the performance parameters and specifications - there can be some hidden specifications, so knowing what to look for is important.
+In order to select the best function generator for any application, it is necessary to understand the performance parameters and specifications - there can be some hidden specifications, so knowing what to look for within the test instrument specifications is important.

-Function generator specifications vary widely because of the number of different types available ranging from analogue to digital, and according to their cost.
+Function generator specifications vary widely because there are several different types of this test instrument that are available ranging from analogue to digital, and according to their cost.